aws/aws-connected-device-framework/documentation/docs/projects/assetlibrary/fine-grained-access-control.md

   "exp": 1602190016,
   "cdf_al": ["/acme solutions/tags:R", "/acme solutions/pools/public:R"]
 }

 ```

-### Asset Library Authorization Checks
+## Asset Library Authorization Checks

 Authorization checks via supplied JWT tokens are configurable via feature toggles per installation.
-By default, for backwards compatability, fine-grained access control is disabled.
+By default, for backwards compatibility, fine-grained access control is disabled.

-If enabled, an API Gateway Custom Authorizer is deployed and configured for use with the Asset Library with the sole responsibility of verifying the supplied JWT (structure checks, signature verification, standard claims, expiration, etc).
+If enabled, an API Gateway Lambda Authorizer needs to be deployed and configured for use with the Asset Library with the sole responsibility of verifying the supplied JWT (structure checks, signature verification, standard claims, expiration, etc).
 If trusted, the request will be forwarded to the Asset Library.
+Note: an example API Gateway Lambda Authorizer (see _jwt-auth_ project) is included with CDF as a reference.

 As fine-grained access controls needs to be carried out at the group/device level within the group hierarchies, it is not possible to perform the authorization checks within the service layer as the service layer has no knowledge of a groups/devices hierarchy.
-The authorization checks are carried out in the data layer to allow for fast and efficient checks.
+The authorization checks are carried out in the data layer (Amazon Neptune) to allow for fast and efficient checks.

-All of the device/group REST API’s start with a specific device/group in context.
+All the device/group REST API’s start with a specific device/group in context.
 For these types of queries, a preliminary query can be executed to see if a user has access to the device/group in context via one of its hierarchy as follows:

-Psuedo code:
+Pseudo code (internal to Asset Library):

 ```sh
 1. Lookup matching group claims:
     1. Starting with the device